Sceleratis/markdown-table-of-contents-generator-action/README.md

 If you do not want a directory containing Markdown files to be indexed, simply add a file named `.toc-ignore` to it.

-You can control how entries appear in the table of contents using special tags near the start of your file.
-These tags must appear at the start of the file.

 ### Options

 | Argument | Description |